 Professor Dan Ariely, writer of Predictably Irrational and one of the leading thinkers in behavioral economics, got a copy of the book and invited me to speak in his class at Duke University Graduate Business School.
 When I would speak there, he would not introduce me as a comedian or satirist, but as someone with ‘unique wealth building ideas’.
 I would tell these aspiring business titans that the best way to get rich is to cheat.
 The cost-benefit analysis, right?
 If nobody gets caught you can make millions.
 I went on this whole thing and inevitably someone would say, ‘are you kidding?’ but eventually, about a third of the class would agree with me.
 That’s not so much an indictment of Duke, but it’s a statement on how money really does mess with our heads.

 The first time I spoke in Dan’s class, and we’ve since obviously worked together on a lot of things, was sort of my ‘lightbulb’ moment when I was made aware of the insightful power of behavioral economics.
 What behavioral economics is, is basically combining psychology or social psychology with traditional economics, it’s really bringing that ‘human element’ in.

 My career has been about making complex and difficult topics accessible – whether that’s politics, family relations, business, money – and I’ve had some decent success doing so.
-I’m excited about what happens next in behavioral science, and I hope that PeopleScience can be a leader there.
+I’m excited about what happens next in behavioral science.

 What can behavioral science teach us about how we work in the online environment?